When you throw out an empty spray paint can at home, it’s trash. When you throw it out at work, it’s hazardous waste.

 Hazardous Waste Disposal vs. Aerosol Can Recycling

-RCRA regulations require you to identify, manage, store and dispose of hazardous waste properly — including aerosol cans.
-This means storing cans in closed containers that are properly labeled until they are shipped as hazardous waste for disposal, adding to your facility’s hazardous waste generator status.
+When it comes to aerosol cans, you have a choice: you can manage them as hazardous waste or as a universal waste.
+If you choose to manage them as hazardous waste, the cans need to be stored in in closed containers that are properly labeled until they are shipped as hazardous waste for disposal, adding to your facility’s hazardous waste generator status.

 An aerosol can recycler easily punctures the cans, allowing any residual liquids remaining to be drained while at the same time depressurizing the can and removing the reactivity hazard.
-Once the can has been punctured, it’s no longer solid waste OR hazardous waste if it’s recycled as scrap metal under the scrap metal exemption [40 CFR 261.1(c)(6) and 40 CFR 261.6(a)(3)(iv)].
+Once the can has been punctured, it’s no longer solid waste OR hazardous waste if the can is recycled as scrap metal.
+[40 CFR 273.13]

 To compare the two approaches, consider this: A standard 55-gallon drum can hold around 234 aerosol cans.* Puncturing the same 234 cans produces less than three gallons of liquid waste to manage instead of a full drum and sends over 30 pounds of scrap metal for recycling!

 Aerosol recycling systems are also safe for workers to use.
 Improperly crushing or puncturing cans results in harmful air emissions.
 The two-stage filter of an aerosol recycler captures aerosolized liquids, and a carbon filtering media scrubs volatile organic compounds (VOCs) that are commonly found in propellants used to pressurize the cans.